HOJO TEA : A Gift From The Mountain.

 The purpose of firing is as below:

 Each tea wholesaler will purchase Aracha as raw material, and based on their individual process, they will conduct firing.
 This is how they create their original quality.
-Subsequently, they will blend a few kinds of tea and create a wholesaler’s original brand.
+Subsequently, they will blend a few kinds of tea in order to create a wholesaler's original brand.

 Go To Page Top